Pricing · 2 min read · By The Toolbox Pro

 Floating Shelves vs. Bracket Shelves: Which Costs More?

-Here is the key difference between these two styles.
-Floating shelves use concealed brackets that slide inside the shelf board.
-That process takes 30 to 45 minutes per shelf.
-The result looks clean and modern, but the extra time means higher labor costs.
-Expect to pay $100 to $150 per floating shelf installed.
+Floating shelves use concealed brackets that hide inside the board itself.
+Installation takes 30 to 45 minutes per shelf.
+The look is sleek and modern, but the labor adds up.
+Expect $100 to $150 per floating shelf.

-On the other hand, bracket-mounted shelves are faster and cheaper to install.
-A handyman can mount one in 15 to 30 minutes.
-That brings the cost down to $65 to $100 per shelf in most cases.
-If you need several shelves in a garage or pantry, bracket shelves will save you real money.
+Bracket-mounted shelves are faster.
+A handyman mounts one in 15 to 30 minutes.
+Cost drops to $65 to $100 per shelf.
+Need shelves for a garage or pantry?
+Bracket shelves save real money.

 Built-In Shelving Units: A Bigger Job with a Bigger Price Tag